bboltn/bboltn.github.io/_posts/2014-02-09-Moved-from-Blogger-to-github-pages.markdown

 Nearly a year ago I decided to create [this program](https://github.com/progrn/csb) that would convert my blogger templates to a generic XML file.
 With minimal tweaking I got it to export markdown files instead.

+That got me 80% of the way.
+I went post by post and reviewed them for formatting issues.